OctopusDeploy/docs/docs/packaging-applications/package-repositories/registries/amazon-ec2-container-services.md

 position: 2
 ---

-## Amazon - EC2 Container Service#
+## Amazon - EC2 Container Service

-AWS provides a v2 image registry and is available through their [EC2 Container Serivice](https://aws.amazon.com/ecs/) offering.
+AWS provides a v2 Docker Image registry and is available through their [EC2 Container Service](https://aws.amazon.com/ecs/) offering.
+From Octopus Deploy version `2018.8.0`, support for EC2 Container registries is provided as a special feed type itself.

+### Setting up an AWS Elastic Container Registry
-From their Services dashboard go to `EC2 Container Service`.
+From the AWS Services dashboard go to `EC2 Container Service`.

  ![AWS Services](aws-services.png)